xolanintsibande/retail-analytics-readiness-tracker/README.md

 Most career advice is vague.
 LinkedIn followers don't prove competence.
 Certificates don't guarantee interviews.
 What matters is this: Can you solve a real retail business problem?

 This app removes the guessing.
+## Try It Now

+Click here to use the app: [Open Retail Analytics Job Readiness Tracker]([https://partyrock.aws/u/xolaniv/_RbXCy201/Retail-Analytics-Hiring-Readiness-Tracker])

+No login required.
+Takes 2 minutes to get your readiness score.

 ## What It Does